boxy-pug/ccxxd/README.md

 ## 🧠 What I learned

+-   All files are just bytes: I guess i knew this, but building this tool made me realize it more directly: text, images, and programs are just different sequences of bytes on disk.
+Reverting a hex dump restores the original file exactly, so even executables work after chmod +x.
+Writing bytes directly (not as text) is what makes the file truly identical to the original.
 -   Newlines and special chars in test data caused confusing test failures, invisible trailing newlines etc. Use `echo -n` flag for suppressing trailing newlines.
 -   `printf` command could be used instead, more consistent, does not add newline.
 -   In the shell, single quotes `'...'` treat everything inside as literal text, so special characters and escape sequences like `\n` are not interpreted.
 Double quotes `"..."` allow for variable expansion and escape sequences, so `\n` becomes a real newline.
--   I first used `bufio.Reader.Read` for reading lines, but it can return fewer bytes than requested even if there's more data to read, which caused short lines to appear in the middle of the hex dump. `io.ReadFull` keeps reading until the buffer is full or EOF, so now only the last line can be short – this matches what real hex dump tools like xxd do.
+-   I first used `bufio.Reader.Read` for reading lines, but it can return fewer bytes than requested even if there's more data to read, which caused short lines to appear in the middle of the hex dump. `io.ReadFull` keeps reading until the buffer is full or EOF, so now only the last line can be short – this matches the real xxd output.
--   Instead of writing each thing directly to stdout, use `strings.Builder` to build the whole line in memory first.
+-   Instead of writing each thing/byte/piece directly to stdout, use `strings.Builder` to build whole line or chunk in memory first.
 Writing to stdout (or any io.Writer) is expensive compared to working in RAM, especially for lots of small writes.
 By building the line in RAM I reduce the number of system calls and get more predictable, flicker-free output.
 Assembling output before printing is generally good.
--   All files are just bytes: text, images, and programs are just different sequences of bytes on disk.
-Reverting a hex dump restores the original file exactly, so even executables work after chmod +x.
-Writing bytes directly (not as text) is what makes the file truly identical to the original.

 ## License